divnix/digga/README.md

 # Usage

 Enter a nix-shell either manually or automatically using [direnv][direnv].
-This will set up the exerimental nix features that need to be available to use [flakes][pr].
+This will set up the experimental nix features that need to be available to use [flakes][pr].

 Start a new branch based on the template branch: